Novice solo backpacker: Thing’s you’ll learn!

 I’ve found over the years a lot of hostels don’t actually advertise on the internet (I know shock horror).
 So what I tend to do is book for that first night and the next day have a wander around the area to see if there is something more suited, or cheaper for me.
 If there is, I’ll book into there, if not then I’ll just extend at my original place.
 The majority of times you can find hostels so much cheaper just walking around and looking.

-A few things you should know: They are generally safe places, they are not hotels so don’t expect hotel quality and remember you’re paying for the bed not for the room.
+A few things you should know: They are generally safe places, they are not hotels so don’t expect hotel quality and remember you’re paying for the bed, not for the room.
 Yes, you have to share spaces and equipment, fridge spaces, sockets etc. In most cases staff are other travelers working for their rent, they are not your maids or servants and might not know everything about the local area.
-Have an open mind when staying in hostels, they can be real eye openers.
+Have an open mind when staying in hostels, they can be real eye-openers.
 You will see and hear all kinds of things but you shouldn’t judge.
 Hostels are also in most cases very social places and don’t be surprised to make friends very quickly.

-Day to day life.
+Day to day life of a backpacker

 Be prepared to spend days doing nothing, yes you’re there to travel, to see, do and experience things but not every minute of every day will be spectacular.
 There will be days you don’t want to do anything, there will be days you can’t do anything but don’t worry about it just enjoy your time.
 It will surprise you the longer you travel the more normal things you end up doing, sometimes just going to the market for food will be your adventure for the day.

-Ups and downs of solo traveling.
+Ups and downs of solo traveling

 I’ve learned over the years no matter what is thrown at me, I’m a survivor and I can adapt to different situations.
 Traveling long-term on a tight budget has taught me to appreciate the good things and not to get hung up on the bad.
-Without the things I’ve experienced and learnt I wouldn’t be here writing this for you guys.
+Without the things, I’ve experienced and learned I wouldn’t have gone from being a novice solo backpacker to the experienced budget traveler I am today nor would I be here writing this for you guys.